joshuasing/joshuasing/README.md

 <!-- Hi, why are you looking at the source for this? :D -->
 <!-- There's nothing interesting here -->

-Hello, my name is Joshua Sing.
-I'm a young Software Engineer from Victoria, Australia 🇦🇺.
+Hello, I'm Joshua Sing.
+I am a young Software Engineer from Victoria, Australia 🇦🇺.
 I spend most of my spare time working on projects for a small group called [Hypera Development](https://github.com/HyperaDev/), in an attempt to create something that will make other people's lives easier.

-### Experience
+### My experience

 I mostly write programs with Go, Java (4+ years now) and TypeScript (and JavaScript/ES6).
-I am currently learning C, Rust<!-- help -->, Swift and Elixir.
+I am currently learning C, Rust<!-- help what is this syntax -->, Swift and Elixir.

 My first language is English, and I am currently trying to learn 日本語 (Japanese).

 ### Statistics

+Some statistics about my activity.

 ![GitHub Sponsors](https://img.shields.io/github/sponsors/joshuasing)
 ![Profile views](https://komarev.com/ghpvc?username=joshuasing&color=2155CC&style=flat-square)
 [![wakatime](https://wakatime.com/badge/user/796b9400-dd1e-4e14-89bf-58ba2490722f.svg)](https://wakatime.com/@joshuasing)